Follow these instructions to replicate your generic Oracle database to your destination using Fivetran.

 GRANT SELECT ON SYS.V_$DATABASE TO <username>; GRANT SELECT ON SYS.V_$ARCHIVED_LOG TO <username>; GRANT SELECT ON SYS.V_$LOGMNR_CONTENTS TO <username>; GRANT EXECUTE ON DBMS_LOGMNR TO <username>; GRANT EXECUTE ON DBMS_LOGMNR_D TO <username>; GRANT SELECT ANY TRANSACTION TO <username>; GRANT EXECUTE_CATALOG_ROLE TO <username>;

-(Oracle version 12 only) Grant logmining permissions to the Fivetran user.
+(Oracle version 12 and above) Grant logmining permissions to the Fivetran user.

 GRANT LOGMINING TO <username>;